FEATURES

 Recently, I was invited to attend one of the community programs where parents acknowledged the work done by WTI.
 WTI was felicitated by the local Zilha Parisad members and Forest Department staff.
 The success of our library in Malijunga has since been replicated in other villages.
 With the help of the Samaj Kalyan Office of Gondia, another public library has been set up in the Pandhari Village, in the same district.

-Libraries such as these, ensure that our future generation is thoughtful, aware and takes informed decisions.
+Libraries such as these, ensure that our future generation is thoughtful, aware and makes informed decisions.
 Communities residing around protected areas have always been the primary stakeholders of any conservation efforts and also the stewards of local biodiversity.
 If we have made them the champions of conservation, our goal is achieved.
-Thanks to support of the Maharashtra Forest Department and the International Fund for Animal Welfare (IFAW) for supporting such initiatives under the project.
+Thanks to the support of the Maharashtra Forest Department and the International Fund for Animal Welfare (IFAW) for supporting such initiatives under the project.

 Mahendra is a Senior Field Officer in the Central India Tiger Corridor Securement Project